Rodney Reynolds, Ph.D.

 Director of Educational Effectiveness and Institutional Research

 Rodney A. Reynolds is Director of Educational Effectiveness and Institutional Research at California Lutheran University.
+He also serves as the Accreditation Liaison Officer (ALO) for Cal Lutheran.

-As a student he was active in Debate, Theatre, Poly Royal, Student Government, Water polo, and Swimming.
+As a student, he was active in Debate, Theatre, Poly Royal, Student Government, Water polo, and Swimming.

-Dr. Reynolds is the Editor for Communication Reports, an academic journal with an emphasis of data based research.
+Dr. Reynolds is the Past-Editor for Communication Reports, an academic journal with an emphasis of data based research.
 He maintains a research interest in social and interpersonal influence with an emphasis on message processing.
 Please feel free to look at his list of publications and research projects on his VITA.

 Before coming to California Lutheran University, Rodney was a full-time faculty member at California Polytechnic State University at San Luis Obispo (Debate Coach), San Jose State University (Asst. and Associate Prof.), The University of Hawaii (Associate Prof. and Graduate Chair), Regent University (Prof. and Dept. Chair), Pepperdine University (Prof. and Graduate Chair) and Azusa Pacific University (Prof. and Exec.
 Dir. of Institutional Research).